Chart Color Schemes

 Kellyville Ridge - The Ponds is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kellyville Ridge-The Ponds has high cultural diversity, with 46.5% of residents born overseas and 47.5% speaking a language other than English at home.
-Christianity is the main religion, comprising 46.9%.
-Hinduism is overrepresented at 17.2%, compared to Greater Sydney's 20.2%.
+Kellyville Ridge-The Ponds has a high level of cultural diversity, with 46.5% of its population born overseas and 47.5% speaking a language other than English at home.
+Christianity is the predominant religion in Kellyville Ridge-The Ponds, accounting for 46.9% of the population.
+Hinduism is overrepresented compared to Greater Sydney, making up 17.2% of Kellyville Ridge-The Ponds' population versus 20.2%.

 Frequently Asked Questions - Diversity